 Good morning, gentlemen.

-Doctor and Art, you're both doing great jobs.
+You're both doing great jobs.

-My name's Kevin.
+My name is Kevin.

 I'm from Western Pennsylvania.

-And as I was listening earlier in your conversations, you were talking about time and relativity and so forth.
+And as I was listening earlier in your conversations, you were talking About time and relativity and so forth.

-And being that religion kind of gets smacked around when you're Conversation goes between science and religion, trying to find common ground.
+And being that religion kind of gets smacked around when your conversation goes between science and religion, trying to find common ground, religion takes kind of a hit.

-But there are indications in the Bible, and just briefly, in the New Testament, Jesus said, in my kingdom, a day is as a thousand years as a thousand years is as a day.
+And just briefly, in the New Testament, Jesus said, in my kingdom, a day is as a thousand years, as a thousand years is as a day.

 And I'd like to get your opinion on that quote as to Genesis, relativity, and time.

-Uh, even way back when they, in time, when they made the Nicene Creed, after the Council of Nicea, they came up with this creed, and I'm just going to read a very brief part of it.
+Even way back in time, when they made the Nicene Creed after the Council of Nicaea, they came up with this Creed.

 First of all, Kevin, I think that's an excellent question.

-The passage about a thousand years, I think, works in so beautifully with what I described earlier
+The passage about a thousand years, I think, works in so beautifully with what I described earlier about Gerald Schroeder's melding of the days of Genesis with the scientific era of 16 billion years.

 And I would have to wonder whether that passage isn't a reference to a similar relationship.